embedconsult/jkembedded-audio-board/firmware/mspm0-gpo-extender/README.md

 ## Build and CI smoke test

 The Zephyr build smoke test lives in `app/` and targets `jkembedded_mikrobus_hat_mspm0`.
-CI uses `ci/build-zephyr-mspm0.sh` to fetch Zephyr v4.0.0, point `BOARD_ROOT` at this repository, and build the stub firmware.
+CI uses `ci/build-zephyr-mspm0.sh` to fetch Zephyr v4.0.0, point `BOARD_ROOT` at this repository, and build the stub firmware with the `zephyrprojectrtos/zephyr-build:v0.28.6` container.
 Run the same script locally from the repo root:

 ```sh
 ./ci/build-zephyr-mspm0.sh